Otros Ejercicios

 And it's that name that helped to make you strong.

-Now you just one hell of a fight,
+Now you just fought one of a fight,

 And I know you hate me and ya got the right,

-For the gravel in your gut and the spit in eye,
+For the gravel in your gut and the in your eye,

 yeah, what could I do, what COULD I do?